-In 2011, the Humanitarian Coalition launched an appeal for funds to support the relief and recovery in Japan.
+The Humanitarian Coalition has launched an appeal for funds to support the relief and recovery in Japan.
 The Humanitarian Coalition brings together four leading Canadian development agencies in times of crisis to provide the Canadian public with a mechanism for national fundraising and public response that is easy for donors to use, transparent and fully accountable.

 Being ready to respond – the Emergency Response Fund

 Time is of the essence in an emergency and it is essential that Oxfam be ready to respond quickly and effectively to a humanitarian crisis.